louispaulet/ratp_time/ratp-time-app/README.md

 ## Configuration
 The app is client‑side and fetches directly from the IDFM SIRI Stop Monitoring API.

-- IDs are defined in `src/pages/HomePage.jsx`:
+- IDs and filters are defined in `src/pages/ForwardsPage.jsx` and `src/pages/ReturnTripPage.jsx`.
-  - Metro 6 → `LineRef: STIF:Line::C01376:` and `MonitoringRef: STIF:StopPoint:Q:22174:` (Chevaleret)
-  - Metro 7 → `LineRef: STIF:Line::C01377:` and `MonitoringRef: STIF:StopPoint:Q:463026:` (Place d’Italie)
-  - Destination filters are RegExps set via the `destinationPattern` prop in `TransportDisplay` to keep only relevant direction.
+  - Destination filters are RegExps set via the `destinationPattern` prop in `TransportDisplay` to keep only the relevant direction.
-  These values are taken from `documentation/perimetre-des-donnees-tr-disponibles-plateforme-idfm.csv` and align with the SIRI identifiers described in `documentation/swagger.json`.
+  - Values come from `documentation/perimetre-des-donnees-tr-disponibles-plateforme-idfm.csv` and align with the SIRI identifiers in `documentation/swagger.json`.

-- Auto‑refresh: Implemented in `src/components/TransportDisplay.jsx` with a 60s interval and a 60s cache window; the Refresh button can bypass the cache.
+- Auto‑refresh: Implemented in `src/components/TransportDisplay.jsx` with a 60s interval and a 60s cache window; the Refresh button bypasses the cache.

+- Auto page selection: Implemented in `src/pages/AutoPage.jsx` using Europe/Paris time to choose Forwards (before noon) or Return (after noon).

 ### How to find or validate IDs (optional)